 From India, Pune

-Dear Anonymous Citehr Member,
+Dear Anonymous CiteHR Member,

 Relevant views have been expressed by our senior professionals.
 Leave is always granted according to the leave policy of the company.
 Kindly verify the authenticity of medical certificates submitted by the employee and depute some HR official to visit the employee to see his/her health issues and extend good wishes for his speedy recovery.
 If everything is genuine, LWP/LOP can be granted at the request of the employee when other types of leave are exhausted.
 It may be noted that leave cannot be granted suo motu by any company.
-A proper application supported with MC is to be given by the employee; otherwise, it will be considered unauthorized absent.
+A proper application supported with MC is to be given by the employee; otherwise, it will be considered unauthorized absence.

 It will be appreciated if you validate the answers given by our professional advisers to demonstrate your gratefulness.